derekle/Video-Player-App/README.md

 ## FUTURE DEVELOPMENT PLANS

--remove need for users from the database, since the current project requirements do not allow load/reload to refresh DOM elements.
+- remove need for users from the database, since the current project requirements do not allow load/reload to refresh DOM elements.
 This messes with some of the assumed live updating features such as user count and dynamic playlists

 - add way to check for valid YT links.

 ## MAJOR BUGS

--figure out autoplay on end bug.
+- figure out autoplay on end bug.
 The current YT api refuses to cooperate with its event listeners on a development server, but seems to work on live servers like on JS fiddle.
 This prevents listening to when the current video ends for queueing the next video in the playlist.